Help kids understand the importance of money management with our free printable chore cards.

 There are 15 chores included and are all outside of the house, which is why they are really aimed at older kids.
-But of course, depending on your situation they could be done with younger children.
+But of course, depending on your situation they could be done with little ones.

-These printable chore cards are a great way for both you and the kids to mark off each activity completed daily over a month period.
+These printable chore charts are a great way for both you and the kids to mark off each activity completed daily over a month period.

 Help the kids keep track of the pocket money they will receive monthly with these printable cards.

 These are a great way to teach the kids about financial literacy and real life, for example, if you don’t work as an adult you don’t get paid.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**